Terminated Employee and Retiree Rights Under ERISA: Reducing Benefits, Partial Plan Termination, Severance Packages

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will provide ERISA counsel, plan sponsors, and administrators an in-depth analysis of the legal issues that arise from terminated employees and retirees under ERISA.
+This CLE course will provide ERISA counsel, plan sponsors, and administrators an in-depth analysis of the legal issues that arise from terminated employees and retirees under ERISA.
 The panel will discuss critical considerations regarding the rights of terminated employees and retirees under ERISA, legal matters stemming from partial or full termination of retirement and welfare plans, reducing plan benefits, and potential ERISA ramifications of severance packages, as well as offer practical techniques to ensure compliance with all legal and regulatory requirements of retirement and welfare plans for retirees and terminated employees.

 - Employee and retiree rights under ERISA